 4. Data and measurement should lead the way towards accountability

 Experts participating in the event pointed to the fundamental necessity—yet in many instances lack—of quality data that can clearly demonstrate what works and what doesn’t in PHC systems.
 Recent efforts—such as WHO’s estimates of spending on PHC and PHCPI’s new measurement tool, Vital Signs Profiles—indicate movement in the right direction.
 And while there are some success stories, the big picture is that many countries are performing poorly when it comes to PHC.

 But success doesn’t stop after data collection.
 Natela Ménabde, executive director of the WHO office at the UN, stated that information gathered about PHC must be widely used to inform policy decisions.
 She also stated that once we know what does work through evidence generation, interventions must be adapted and tailored to the context.
 Indices and other more systematic presentations of data, according to Gupta, can help draw political attention to where more investment is needed, and can also potentially help point donors in the direction of where trends are heading (and where they should focus investments).

-In Pakistan, for example, where percent of the population lives in rural communities, there is significant demand and need for primary care.
+In Pakistan, for example, where 64 percent of the population lives in rural communities, there is significant demand and need for primary care.
 Yet prior to 2011, lack of political will and skewed funding yielded disappointing results.
-Following with resource allocation decisions moving back to provinces and districts, PHC was brought back into focus, per Ali.
+Following decentralization in 2011 with resource allocation decisions moving back to provinces and districts, PHC was brought back into focus, per Ali.

-CGD blog posts reflect the views of the authors drawing on prior research in their areas of expertise.
+CGD blog posts reflect the views of the authors drawing on prior research and experience in their areas of expertise.
 CGD does not take institutional positions.